Uncategorized

 • DARPA’s Next-generation Nonsurgical Neurotechnology Program, or N³

-• Goals include controlling fleet of drones at the speed of human thought.
+• Goals include controlling fleet of drones at the speed of human thought. (although perhaps AI would be better at this than a human)

 • Monitor, analyze, visualize and understand brain data and stress levels.